-Oliver is an Assistant Professor of Strategy at the University of Nottingham Ningbo China.
+Oliver is an Associate Professor of Strategy at the University of Nottingham Ningbo China.
 He previously filled academic roles at the University of Manchester (UK), Steinbeis University Berlin (Germany), the Tecnologico de Monterrey (Mexico) and Seoul National University (South Korea).
-His research interest lies in business models for sustainability, responsibility and ethics as well as in responsible management, learning and education.
+Oliver also holds a permanent visiting position at the University of Tübingen’s Global Ethic Institute and is a Governing Responsible Business Research Fellow at Copenhagen Business School.
+His research interest lies in alternative business models as well as in responsible management learning.

 Oliver is a long-standing contributor to the United Nations Principles for Responsible Management Education (PRME) initiative.
 He edits the responsible management education book collection; has coordinated UN working groups; and founded the Center for Responsible Management Education (CRME).
 Oliver serves on the editorial board of Academy of Management Learning and Education and has edited related special issues for the Journal of Business Ethics as well as for the Journal of Management Education.

 Oliver’s lead-authored paper ‘How the leopards got their spots: A typology of corporate responsibility business models’ won the Annual Best Paper Cloverleaf Award at the third International Conference on New Business Models in 2018.
 In 2016, the paper ‘Income inequality: Value flow analysis, market narratives, and organizational practice’ co-authored by Oliver, won the best paper award of the Academy of Management Social Issues in Management Division.
 A workshop titled ‘Responsible Management Education in Action’, lead-organized by him won the 2015 best professional development workshop award of the Management Education and Development Division.
 His textbook ‘Principles of Responsible Management’ was reviewed and commended in Academy of Management Learning and Education in the same year.